WetrInk/Encode_and_QRCode/README.md

 # Encode_and_QRCode

-Two Module are needed: qrcode & PIL
+Two modules are needed: qrcode & PIL

 batch may be needed:
 pip install pillow